lbdroid/ffmpeg-static/README.md

 FFmpeg static build
 ===================

-Three scripts to make a static build of ffmpeg with all the latest codecs (webm + h264).
+Three scripts to make a static build of ffmpeg with all the latest codecs and non-free/non-redistributable.

 Just follow the instructions below.
 Once you have the build dependencies, just run ./build.py, wait and you should get the ffmpeg binary in target/bin

-Build dependencies
+Build dependencies (WIP)
 ------------------

+	# Redhat & Centos
+	$ yum groupinstall "Development Tools"
+	$ yum install git glibc-static libstdc++-static cmake

     # Debian & Ubuntu
     $ apt-get install build-essential curl tar <FIXME???>